no-secrets-dev/lightswap-circuits/README.md

 ## Components

-### (`merkleTree.circom`)
+### Merkle Tree Circuit (`merkleTree.circom`)
-Provides Merkle tree inclusion verification to prove that a commitment exists in the tree of valid deposits.
+Verifies authentication path showing a commitment exists in the deposit commitment tree, and that the nullifier hash was in fact derived from the secret (nullifier).

 ### Swap Circuit (`swap.circom`)
 Validates mathematical correctness of AMM swap calculations.